pagkly/Zed/Investopedia4/Uniform Distribution Definition.md

 ## Visualizing Uniform Distributions

-A distribution is a simple way to visualize a set of data, either as a graph or in a list of stating which values of a random variable have lower or higher chances of happening.
+A distribution is a simple way to visualize a set of data, either as a graph or in a list of stating which values of a [[Random Variable|random variable]] have lower or higher chances of happening.
 There are many different types of probability distributions, and the uniform distribution is perhaps the simplest of them all.

 Under a uniform distribution, each value in the set of possible values has the exact same possibility of happening.
-This distribution, when displayed as a [[bar]](https://www.investopedia.com/terms/b/bar-graph.asp) or line graph, has the same height for each potential outcome.
+This distribution, when displayed as a [[bar]](https://www.investopedia.com/terms/b/bar-graph.asp) or [[Line Graph|line graph]], has the same height for each potential outcome.
 In this way, it can look like a [[rectangle]](https://www.investopedia.com/terms/r/rectangle.asp) and therefore is sometimes described as the rectangle distribution.
 If you think about the possibility of drawing a particular suit from a deck of playing cards, there is a random yet equal chance of pulling a hearts as there is for pulling a spade—that is, 1/4.